Workata/pyplate/README.md

 ## Test code

 On every commit code should be static tested/checked/formatted automatically (using [pre-commit](https://pre-commit.com/) tool).
-Nonetheless if you want to run static tests + unit tests manually then run:
+If you want to run static tests + unit tests then run:

 ```sh
 ./scripts/run_tests.sh